-- 45.4 Records of review meetings or site meetings (as applicable) shall be kept on the contract file. - 45.5 Where contracts include retention of monies provision the Service Lead shall ensure that release of such monies is managed in accordance with the contract terms. - 45.6 The Service Lead shall monitor contract expenditure and report on any contractual overspend in accordance with the relevant provisions of the Financial Procedure Rules.. - 45.7 The Service Lead must ensure that contracts are reviewed within adequate timescales to agree and implement any action required i.e., re-tender, implement exit management plan etc. - 46 Contract Extensions and Variations - 46.1 Extensions - a.
-Contract extensions are only permitted if they are put in place before the contract expiry date.
+- 47.4 Records of review meetings or site meetings (as applicable) shall be kept on the contract file. - 47.5 Where contracts include retention of monies provision the Service Lead shall ensure that release of such monies is managed in accordance with the contract terms. - 47.6 The Service Lead shall monitor contract expenditure and report on any contractual overspend in accordance with the relevant provisions of the Financial Procedure Rules.. - 47.7 The Service Lead must ensure that contracts are reviewed within adequate timescales to agree and implement any action required i.e., re-tender, implement exit management plan etc. - 47.8 Contract notices including key performance indicators must be published in accordance with the relevant legislation; see CPR 28 and CPR29 and seek guidance from the Procurement Team. - 48.
+Contract Extensions and Variations - 48.1 Extensions - a.
+Contract extensions are only permitted if they are put in place before the contract expiry date and are in accordance with the relevant procurement legislation.
 Prior to seeking approval from the relevant Strategic Director or Statutory Officer to take up a contract extension the Service Lead must comply with the requirements to establish whether the extension will deliver Best Value.
 This process must be recorded in writing. - b.
 Any Contract extension must be approved by and dealt with by the relevant Strategic Director or Statutory Officer.
 The Section 151 Officer must be consulted if the extension relates to a high-risk contract.
 The decision to extend a contract will be treated as a new decision that is not a consequence of the initial decision to procure.
 It may be an Administrative or Significant Operational or Key decision, depending on value and impact of the decision and the decision must be published in accordance with Part 2 Article 13 Decision Making. - c.
-All extensions to any Council contracts must be in writing and the Corporate Contracts Register and Contracts Finder updated accordingly.
-Extensions of a Contract that are categorised as "variations" in the Contract terms and conditions will be governed by rules 36.5 to 36.9 and CPR 35.1 and 35.2 will not apply. - d.
-Once a Contract has expired it cannot then be extended. - 46.2 Variations / Modifications - a.
-Variations to contracts will be dealt with in accordance with these Contracts Procedure Rules and the Council's Financial Regulations.
+All extensions to any Council contracts must be in writing. - d.
+The Corporate Contracts Register must be updated and notices published in accordance with the relevant legislation, see CPR 28 and CPR 29 and seek guidance from the Procurement Team. - e.
+Once a Contract has expired it cannot then be extended. - 48.2 Variations / Modifications

-- b.
-All Contract variations/modifications must be carried out in accordance with PCR2015 (Reg 72) and within the scope of the original Contract.
-Contract variations that materially affect or change the scope of the original Contract are not allowed. - c.
+- a.
+Variations to contracts will be dealt with in accordance with these Contract Procedure Rules and the Council's Financial Regulations. - b.
+All Contract variations/modifications must be carried out in accordance with the relevant legislation - c.
+If the relevant legislation does not permit the modification, a new contract will need to be procured. - d.
 All Contract variations must be in writing and signed by both the Council and the provider except where different provisions are made within the Contract documentation.
 The value of each variation must be assessed by the Service Lead and a Delegated Decision taken by the relevant Strategic Director or Statutory Officer.
-The Section 151 Officer must be consulted if: - (i) The variation relates to a high-risk contract and involves a change to the terms and conditions of the contract (rather than the scope or price); and - (ii) If there is any possibility that CPR 36.9 might apply.
+The Section 151 Officer must be consulted if: - (i) The variation relates to a high-risk contract and involves a change to the terms and conditions of the contract (rather than the scope or price); and or - (ii) there is any possibility that CPR 2.13 might apply.

-Where appropriate, (taking into account any change in contract value, contract term, range of services provided etc.), contract variations must be reported to the Service Lead - Corporate Support in order that Corporate Contracts Register and Contracts Finder can be updated.
+Where appropriate, (taking into account any change in contract value, contract term, range of services provided etc.), contract variations must be reported to the Service Lead - Corporate Support.